Thomas Navarro Sens

 Through modern breeding tools, he ultimately aims to contribute to the development of a healthy, improved potato capable of reaching the plates of millions of people across the world.

-Originally half French and half Mexican, Thomas grew mostly in Mexico where he completed a B. S. in Biotechnology Engineering at the Tecnológico de Monterrey (ITESM), Mexico City Campus, in 2018, with a year abroad (2017-2018) at the University of Tampere, Finland.
+Born from a French mother and Mexican father and proud of his mixed heritage, Thomas grew mostly in Mexico where he completed a B. S. in Biotechnology Engineering at the Tecnológico de Monterrey (ITESM), Mexico City Campus, in 2018, with a year abroad (2017-2018) at the University of Tampere, Finland.

-Thomas is the current chair of the JIC Student Voice (JSV), a group that aims to empower students whilst catering to their social well-being.
-He has also taken part in science communication and outreach events, as well as being an active member of the NBI LGBTQ+ Working Group.
-Outside of science, he loves dancing and socialising.
+Thomas chaired the JIC Student Voice (JSV) for two years, a group that aims to empower students whilst catering to their social well-being.
+He is currently the student representative of JIC’s Equality, Diversity and Inclusion (EDI) committee.
+Thomas has also taken part in science communication and outreach events, as well as being an active member of the NBI LGBTQ+ Working Group.
+Outside of science, he loves dancing and outdoor activities.